ploki/yanapack/README.md

 (to be removed)
 Completely useless, it pollutes the circuit impedance and hence the tension source load

-### The Forth-like formula language
+### The Forth-like language

-The embedded Forth-like interpreter is used in different ways inside the circuit file or during the interactive sessions (with the -s parameter)
+The embedded Forth-like interpreter within yanapack serves various purposes within the circuit file or during interactive sessions (using the `-s` parameter).
+It is used in the following ways:
- - To display simulation results.
-The script is embedded in the circuit file and all lines starting with ". " (a dot and a space) are considered Forth code
+ - To display simulation results: The script is embedded in the circuit file, and any lines starting with ". " (a dot and a space) are interpreted as Forth code and used to display simulation results.
- - To provide parameters to custom sub circuits.
-After the "param:" keyword inside a block delimited by curly brackets
+ - To provide parameters to custom sub circuits: Parameters can be specified after the "param:" keyword within a block enclosed by curly brackets.
+This allows customization of sub circuits by passing specific values.
- - To push values inside the custom sub circuit being instanciated
+ - To push values within instantiated custom sub circuits: The Forth-like interpreter enables the insertion of values into the custom sub circuits that are being instantiated.
+This allows for flexible parameterization and customization of the circuits.
- - To display simulation results from an interactive session.
-In this case lines must not start with a dot.
+ - To display simulation results during an interactive session: In an interactive session, lines should not start with a dot.
+The interpreter will interpret these lines and display the corresponding simulation results.

-#### Data types
+This domain-specific language provides a versatile and flexible approach for analyzing and manipulating simulation results.
+It serves as a powerful tool that allows for computations and operations to be performed between the simulation and the report, enabling users to extract valuable insights and perform custom calculations.

-There is only one data type, complex numbers.
+#### Data types and output

-The DOT word output the magnitude of the complex number which is on the top of the stack.
+In the software, complex numbers are the sole data type used.
+The "DOT" word (or its alias ".") is employed to retrieve and display the magnitude of the complex number located at the top of the stack.

 #### Arithmetic words
  - __MUL__: 2 3 MUL . => 6